Loading...

 Opt for Unsweetened Milk Alternatives

-Consider using unsweetened almond milk or soy milk instead of regular milk to reduce sugar content.
+Consider using unsweetened almond milk, coconut milk, or soy milk instead of regular milk to reduce the overall carbohydrate content of the meal.

 Include Fiber-Rich Foods